zhilyaev/werf/docs/pages/configuration/introduction.md

 Each image config section contains instructions for building one individual docker image.
 You can define several image config sections in the single `werf.yaml` configuration file to build multiple images.

 An image config section starts with the key `image: IMAGE_NAME`.
-Here, `image` defines the short name of the docker image to be built.
+Here, the `image` defines the short name of the docker image to be built.
 This name must be unique in a single `werf.yaml` config.

 ```yaml
 image: IMAGE_NAME_1